walmartlabs/concord-website/docs/getting-started/scripting.md

 [JavaScript](#javascript), [Groovy](#groovy), [Python](#python), JRuby and many
 others.

-Scripts have to be identified by language.
+Script languages have to be identified by setting language explicitly or can be automatically identified based on the file extension used.
 They can be stored as external files and invoked from the Concord YAML file or they can be inline in the file.

-[Flow variables](#variables) and [Concord tasks](#tasks) can be accessed from the scripts.
+[Flow variables](#variables), [Concord tasks](#tasks) and other Java methods can be accessed from the scripts due to the usage of the Java Scripting API.

 <a name="variables">
 ## Using Flow Variables